 The best thing about the Southbank location is the Southbank itself - operating a wonderful food market every weekend and bank holiday, with all the family-friendly chains at the riverside ground level, with toilets, a sandpit in summer, skateboard park and good coffee at Beany Green, everyone will be kept happy.

 Diana Memorial Fountains - open 10am to 8pm

-Located in Hyde Park on the banks of the Serpentine, this once-controversial behemoth opened in 2004.
+Located in Hyde Park on the banks of London’s Serpentine, this once-controversial behemoth opened in 2004.
 Made from 545 Cornish granite stones, it was designed ‘to express Diana’s spirit and love of children’.
-T

-here were some early slippage problems and for a time the guards were a bit cranky about anyone jumping in, but they’ve since relaxed.
+There were some early slippage problems and for a time the guards were a bit cranky about anyone jumping into the children’s play area, but they’ve since relaxed.